lbechberger/MLinPractice/Documentation.md

 </tbody>
 </table>

 For each possible number of trees per forest, we explored the same space as with the single decision tree.
-Further, we also built one tree without depth restriction for each possible combination of tree amount and split criterion.
+Further, we also built one tree without depth restriction for each possible combination of tree number and split criterion.
 A high number of trees per forest usually results in better and more solid results, especially in terms of avoiding overfitting.

 ### Support Vector Machine